Cloudways vs Siteground – Which is better in 2024?

 So, which one is better?
 If you want to host your WordPress site in the cloud at an affordable price and with lots of flexibility, you should go with Cloudways.

-Even SiteGround's most expensive shared hosting GoGeek plan discounted at $10.63/month the first year ($40/month the second year!) is not worth the Cloudways 1GB VPS servers (Vultr, DigitalOcean, Linode) at around the same price.
+Even SiteGround's most expensive shared hosting GoGeek plan, discounted at $7.99/month the first year ($40/month the second year!), is not worth the Cloudways 1GB VPS servers from DigitalOcean at around the same price.

 Cloudways vs SiteGround – The Pros and Cons